Space capsule: Mercury

-The Mercury program was the United States' first manned space program.
+The Mercury program was the United States' first crewed space program.
 It ran from 1958 through 1963, with the goal of putting a human in orbit around the Earth and returning him safely.
 The program used a small capsule attached to a booster rocket to achieve orbit.
 The development of the Mercury capsule began in earnest after NASA selected the McDonnell Aircraft Corporation as its contractor in 1959.
 The Mercury spacecraft's principal designer was Maxime Faget, who started research for human spaceflight during the time of the NACA.
 It was 10.8 ft long and 6.0 ft wide; with the launch escape system added, the overall length was 25.9 ft.
 With 100 ft3 of habitable volume, the capsule was just large enough for a single crew member.
 Inside were 120 controls: 55 electrical switches, 30 fuses and 35 mechanical levers.
 The heaviest spacecraft, Mercury-Atlas 9, weighed 3000 lb fully loaded.
 Its outer skin was made of René 41, a nickel alloy able to withstand high temperatures.